2023 Hawaii wildfires: Lahaina

 The most significant fire of the complex of events began from a brush fire ignited in West Maui near the town of Lahaina on the morning of August 8.
-During the early morning hours of August 8, significant straight-line winds began to impact the town of Lahaina.
-Peak wind gusts that exceeded 80 mph began to cause minor damage to homes and buildings in Lahaina, and subsequently, a power pole was snapped along Lahainaluna Road, across the street from the Lahaina Intermediate School near the northeast side of town.
+During the early morning of August 8, significant straight-line winds began to impact the town of Lahaina.
+Peak wind gusts that exceeded 80 mph caused minor damage to homes and buildings in Lahaina, and subsequently, a power pole was snapped along Lahainaluna Road, across the street from the Lahaina Intermediate School near the northeast side of town.

 A 3 acre brush fire was reported at 6:37 a.m.
 HST (UTC 16:37) as the downed power line sparked flames to dry grass near the road.
 Evacuations were ordered minutes later in the areas around Lahaina Intermediate School.
 Maui County Fire Department immediately responded, and by 9:00 a.m HST (UTC 19:00), the fire was announced fully contained.

 As wind gusts continued to batter the town, the fire was thought to have been extinguished.
 By 3:30 p.m.
 HST (UTC 01:30), the fire had flared up again, and forced the closure of Lahaina Bypass (Route 3000), with more evacuations nearby following.
 Residents on the west side of town received instructions to shelter in place.